 As a consequence, there are resistant infections that can be difficult and sometimes even impossible to treat.
 The presence of antibiotics and antifungals pressures bacteria and fungi to adapt, accelerating antimicrobial resistance.

-Antibiotics are antimicrobials, but not all antimicrobials
+Antibiotics are antimicrobials, but not all antimicrobials are antibiotics.

 Antibiotic resistance refers specifically to bacteria resistance.